TakumiOtagaki/PseudoknotVisualizer/README.md

 ```
 # loading
 fetch 1kpd
-# at pymol command line.
+# at PyMOL command line.
 pkv 1kpd, A
 # OR
 pkv sele, A # if 1kpd is selected.